Clifford Algebra with Mathematica: Grassmann algebra

 \section{Grassmann algebra}

-The outer product (\verb|OuterProduct|) defined in (\ref{outerp}) is associative and the identity ${\mathbf{1}}$, in a Clifford algebra $\mathbb{R}_{n,0}$, is also the identity for the outer product.
+The outer product ({ \verb|OuterProduct|}) defined in (\ref{outerp}) is associative and the identity ${\mathbf{1}}$, in a Clifford algebra ${\mathcal{C}l}_{n,0}$, is also the identity for the outer product.
 Consequently, the vector space $\mathbb{R}^{p,0}$ with the outer product already defined is an algebra of dimension $2^n$, which is called the \textit{Grassmann algebra} of $\mathbb{R}^{p,0}$.
 Notice that it does not depend on the inner product of the vector space, but just on the alternation of the outer product.

 Grassmann algebra has relevance in modern theoretical physics \cite{Lasenby} and has the right structure for the theory of determinants.
-That the structure of this algebra is contained in Clifford algebra allows to reformulate Grassmann calculus \cite{Lasenby}, and to give an extensive treatment of determinants \cite{HesSob}, both in terms of Clifford algebra.
+The structure of this algebra contained in Clifford algebra allows us to reformulate Grassmann calculus \cite{Lasenby}, and to give an extensive treatment of determinants \cite{HesSob}, both in terms of Clifford algebra.